 With our hotel having only Nescafe we had out for a coffee shop near the waterfront but end up in the shopping mall.
 On the second floor is a food court with all we need: chairs, electricity, affordable food, and good coffee (ordering ‘black coffee’ means you get Nescafe; if you want the proper stuff from the espresso machine, order ‘Americano’ if you want a regular cup of black coffee).

 We lose ourselves in our Kindles filled with new books, one called Ayse’s Trail, about a Turkish woman’s two-week hike on the Lycian Trail.
 In between I stare outside, across the bay hemmed in by forested hills.
 Sunshine still filters through the clouds, coloring streaks of water in clear blue tinges.

-The wind helps clearing the sky right along the waterfront.
-But there is no denying: on both sides of the bay, where the hills stretch into the hinterland the clouds are ominously black, often obscuring any outlines of the hill tops.
+The wind helps to clear the sky right along the waterfront.
+But there is no denying: on both sides of the bay, where the hills stretch into the hinterland the clouds are ominously black, often obscuring any outlines of the hilltops.

 We look at each other with a sense of satisfaction: we’ve made the right choice to stay put.

 Yesterday we left Antalya, which a few days ago was hit by a tornado, killing at least two persons.
 Storms are usual this time of year; tornadoes are not.
 According to the owner of our hotel.
 This winter is longer and colder and wetter than usual.

 Let’s see what the climate (change) has in store for us the coming 10 weeks.

 Update: Day 2 starts promising, but does it stay that way?